-- A. Analysis of business transactions and source documents. - B. Preparing financial statements and other reports. - C. Summarizing the recorded effect of business transactions. - D. Presentation of financial information to decision-makers. - E. Preparation of the trial balance.
+- A. Identifying business transactions and events from source documents. - B. Record relevant transactions and events in a journal. - C. Analyze transactions and events using the accounting equation. - D. Presentation of financial information to decision-makers. - E. Preparation and analysis of the trial balance and financial statements.